micz/ThunderStats/README.md

 ## XPI Add-On Package Build instructions

-1. Make sure that you have [jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation) tool installed.
+1. Have Node, npm, 7z archiver installed and in PATH
 2. Open a terminal in the repository root dir
+3. Using root level package.json and npm scripts now (WIP)
-3. Run ``./scripts/build-xpi.bat`` to make the xpi
+4. Run ``npm run build-xpi-bat`` to make the xpi

 Notes :
 - ``jpm xpi`` adds ``bootstrap.js`` to the src directory, this is deleted as a post-build step: